COVID hits dozens of Latin leaders, including presidents

 And in Venezuela, 57-year-old socialist party chief Diosdado Cabello said Thursday on Twitter that he, too, had tested positive, at least temporarily sidelining a larger-than-life figure considered the second-most-powerful person in the country.

-Another powerful figure, Venezuela’s vice president for economy, Tarek El Aissami, announced Friday he has the bug.
+Another powerful figure, Venezuela’s Oil Minister Tarek El Aissami, announced Friday he has the bug.

 An Associated Press review of official statements from public officials across Latin America found at least 49 confirmed cases of new coronavirus in leaders ranging from presidents to mayors of large cities, along with dozens, likely hundreds, of officials from smaller cities and towns.
 In most cases, high-ranking officials recovered and are back at work.
 But several are still struggling with the disease.